 - After successfully flashing the custom firmware described above, put your phone in Download mode for the second time.

 - Flash the FOTA file using Multiloader.
 Let the phone reboot itself.

 - What you will see next is the Android recovery screen.
 Follow these steps.
 “Install” -> “Choose zip with ROM” -> “Swipe to Confirm Flash” -> “Home”.
 Then go to “Wipe” -> “Advanced Wipe” -> “Check data” -> “Repair or change File System” -> “Change File System” -> “Ext4” -> “Swipe to change” -> Back -> Back -> Back -> Back.
 Then go to “Reboot” -> “System”.

 What do you think of your new Samsung Wave 2 powered by Android Kitkat?
 Isn’t that wonderful?
 If you want, you can donate to hero355 by visiting the original forum post or by clicking this link – Donate to Hero355.
 I’ll post the screen shots later.
 So far I have no issues with phone.
 All features are functioning correctly except for video recording and playback which can be solve by installing MX player.
 The only (minor) problem that I’m experiencing is that the phone will prompt you that it cannot find the boot.img file if the battery is near empty.
 If this happens, just charge your phone and reboot and everything will be back to normal.

 Hats off to all devs responsible for this release!

 Incoming search terms:

-samsung wave 2 android, samsung wave 2 s8530 android install, samsung wave 2 update to android, samsung wave 2 android update, samsung wave 2 android install download, how to install android on samsung wave 2 s8530, install android on samsung wave 2, how to install android on wave 2, samsung wave 2 software update android, upgrade samsung wave 2
+samsung wave 2 android, samsung wave 2 s8530 android install, samsung wave 2 update to android, samsung wave 2 android update, samsung wave 2 android install download, how to install android on samsung wave 2 s8530, install android on samsung wave 2, Samsung wave 2 update, samsung wave 2 up, upgrade samsung wave 2 bada to android